ochrance-cz/web/content-en/o-nas/deputy/index.md

   He has not been a member of a political party or movement.
 He enjoys hiking and photography.
 He speaks English, French and Spanish in addition to Czech.

-  He was elected the Deputy of the Public Defender of Rights by the Chamber of Deputies of the Parliament on 26 October 2022.
+  He was elected the Deputy Public Defender of Rights by the Chamber of Deputies of the Parliament on 26 October 2022.
 ---